rikenshah/WolfTutor/README.md

 ### Goals

+1. Rewards based system which enhances knowledge sharing among NC state students.
-1. Provide high quality tutoring through the platform that we build which will help students clear their concepts and succeed in the course.
+2. Provide high quality tutoring through the platform that we build which will help students clear their concepts and succeed in the course.
-2. Tutors will get experience of teaching and will increase their confidence and will enhance their subject skills.
+3. Tutors will get experience of teaching and will increase their confidence and will enhance their subject skills.
+4. A review and rating based system to maintain credibililty of tutoring provided, tutee can see reviews and ratings prior to booking a tutor.
-3. Tutors can share their success tips which can help student excel in that particular course.
+5. Tutors can share their success tips which can help student excel in that particular course.
-4. Our project will also help tutors in earning points which they can use to get tangible things on campus.

 ### Bot's description